-His wife, Clara, helped the endeavor by sewing cloth bags during these early years.
+During these early years, Fred’s wife Clara helped the endeavor by sewing cloth bags.
 The business was more or less a hobby until Old Folks retired from the L&N as a result of disability.
-Needing to earn more than his pension to support his family of 4 children, they embarked on creating a business out of making and selling country sausage.
-At the time Nashville was somewhat of the center of the nascent country sausage industry and the Purnells found themselves competing with several more established sausage makers.
-Old Folks was talking with a sales representative from Louisville, Kentucky at one point.
-The salesman recommended that he move to Louisville because there weren’t any other sausage companies there, at least country sausage makers.
-In the 1950’s while the couple was in their 50’s and with 3 kids still in school, the family decided to move to unfettered sausage territory.
+Needing to earn more than his pension to support his family of four children, Old Folks embarked on creating a business out of making and selling country sausage.
+At the time, Nashville was somewhat the center of the up-and-coming country sausage industry, and the Purnells found themselves competing with several more established sausage makers.
+Meanwhile, Old Folks had been talking with a sales representative from Louisville, Kentucky, who recommended moving there—Louisville didn’t have any other country sausage makers.
+So in 1950, Fred and Clara—now in their fifties with three kids still in school—decided to move the family up into uncharted sausage territory.

-The move was really brave on their part.
-Think about moving to a new city with no contacts and starting a business with 3 kids still in school.
-But they worked together as a family.
-All members of the family worked in the business.
+It was a brave move.
+Think about moving to a new city, with no contacts, and starting a business with three kids still in school.
+But they came together as a family, each and every one of them working in the business.

 “The first chain of stores that I sold was the old Steiden stores of the Louisville area.
-Frank Murphy who now lives in Florida gave me the chance to sell sausage in their stores, maybe 50 of them.
+Frank Murphy, who now lives in Florida, gave me the chance to sell sausage in their stores, maybe 50 of them.
 I was on fire.
-It was the first significant chain of stores to stock and sell Purnell’s Old Folks Sausage.” ~Allen Purnell
+It was the first significant chain of stores to stock and sell Purnell’s Old Folks Sausage.”

-I can remember talking with my grandmother, Clara, about what compelled them to move to yet another place not knowing anyone with my grandfather approaching his 60’s.
+I can remember talking with my grandmother Clara about what compelled them to move to yet another place, not knowing anyone and with my grandfather approaching 60.

 “We knew we wanted to be in the country.
 It’s hard to say you make country sausage in the city.
 I prayed and looked to the Bible for guidance.”